 - A Success! message will display at the top of the page.

-At this point, a full re-sync of the integration will be queued.
-Note that if there is a large volume of data to be replicated, it may take some time before you see the changes in your data warehouse.
+At this point, a full re-replication of the integration or table will be queued.
+Note: If there is a large volume of data to be replicated, it may take some time before you see the changes in your data warehouse.

 Changing the Historical Sync date has its own set of considerations and gotchas.
 Please refer to the Syncing Historical SaaS Data guide for more info.